norskeld/sigma/apps/docs/content/combinators/recover.md

 `fallback` receives the failure and the `span` of the consumed region, so it can build an error node for the tree being parsed.
 Omit it and the combinator resolves to `null`.

+The whole region is replaced, so failures recovered *inside* it are dropped and only the region's own failure is recorded.

 Only committed failures are handled.
 Ordinary ones pass through untouched, so a `recover` inside [many] stops the loop cleanly at the end of input instead of manufacturing a trailing error node for the leftovers. [commit] marks the point past which a failure is a real syntax error rather than a rejected alternative.

 `strategy` runs from the position the failure was reported at, not from the start of the region, so the prefix `parser` already accepted is never rescanned.
 That matters whenever the resynchronisation point can also occur inside a valid construct: scanning for `;` from the start of `set a = "x;y" ?;` would stop inside the string literal and turn one error into a cascade.
 The `span` handed to `fallback` still covers the whole region.